 When: from 28 April 2004 to 06 June 2004

 On arrival to Cincinnati I was given a bed in small 1 bedroom apartment with the living room functioning as kitchen for all people stayed in the guest house (there were around 15 of us).
 I shared the bedroom with two other my colleagues happened to be "on the bench" at the same time.
-Luckily they were males otherwise my wife would have killed me.
-Upstairs, in the attic, we had a computer room where there was access to the Internet for us to update our resume and search for a job.
-We also had phones over there for the phone screening and interviews.
-Although Global Consulting Group hired us we did not get any salary while on the bench (Later they were penalized (by DOL) for practicing unpaid bench) .
+Upstairs, in the attic, we had a computer room where there was access to the Internet for us to update resume and search for a job.
+We also had phones over there for the phone screening and interviews .
 It may seem like a very bad place or conditions to live, but I always feel nostalgic recalling the moments of my (the first & the last) "bench" time.
-I was lucky to succeed in the interview with AMD and headed towards sunny California on June 6, 2004
+One of my interviews was a success and I headed to sunny California on June 6, 2004

 Memorable purchase